commonknowledge/movement-app/scripts/localising-issues.md

 We get a stronger signal of preference here, which suggests to us the user would be more inclined to go as there is a higher affinity between the user and the group.

+## Next Steps

+We've made the decision to run this script again with another few users and see if we can move things along further.

 ## Script

 - Welcome to Movement!
 I'm Alex from the team, here to get you started.